ZavgorodniiS/simple-demo/README.md

-# simple-demo
+# simple Example Repository

-This is simple repository for training
+This is just an example repository rof traning purposes.